vuejs/language-tools/README.md

 ## v-slot Type-Checking

-v-slot Type-Checking will auto service to project .vue components, but third party library you need to define the slot types, for example:
+v-slot Type-Checking will auto service the .vue files under project, but for third party library you need to define the slot types, for example:

 ```typescript
 import { RouterLink, RouterView, RouteLocationNormalized, NavigationFailure } from 'vue-router';